llmware-ai/llmware/docs/examples.md

 ```

 **Adding files to a library**

 Now that we have created a ``library``, we are ready to *add files* to it.
 Currently, the ``add_files`` method supports pdf, pptx, docx, xlsx, csv, md, txt, json, wav, and zip, jpg, and png.
-The method will automtically choose the correct parser, based on the file extension.
+The method will automatically choose the correct parser, based on the file extension.
 ```python
 library.add_files('/home/foo/llmware_data/sample_files/Agreements')
 ```

 **The library card**

-A ``library`` keeps inventory of its' inventory, similar to a good librarian.
+A ``library`` keeps inventory of its files, similar to a good librarian.
 We do this with a *library card*.
-At the moment of this writting, a library card has the keys _id, library_name, embedding, knowledge_graph, unique_doc_id, documents, blocks, images, pages, tables, and account_name.
+At the moment of this writing, a library card has the keys _id, library_name, embedding, knowledge_graph, unique_doc_id, documents, blocks, images, pages, tables, and account_name.
 ```python
 updated_library_card = library.get_library_card()
 doc_count = updated_library_card["documents"]